hmcontroller/ControlDemonstrator/sphinx/_static/introduction.rst

 It communicates over serial, usb or ethernet, depending on which interface you select.

-It generates a C-library, that you have to include in your microcontroller code.
+It generates a C-library, that you can include in your microcontroller code.
+The communication between the microcontroller and the connected pc is realized via this include file.

 Supported combinations of controller and interface are:

 * Arduino via